brimdata/zed/docs/language/operators/summarize.md

-When the result of `summarize` is a single value (e.g., a single aggregate function without group-by keys) and there is no field name specified, then output is the Zed value of that result rather than a single-field record containing that value.
+When the result of `summarize` is a single value (e.g., a single aggregate function without group-by keys) and there is no field name specified, then the output is that single value rather than a single-field record containing that value.

 If the cardinality of group-by keys causes the memory footprint to exceed